 i.
 The writer to the Hebrews explains several essentials for proper praise.

-· Praise that pleases God is offered by Him, that is by Jesus Christ, on the ground of His righteousness and pleasing God
+· Praise that pleases God is offered by Him, that is by Jesus Christ, on the ground of His righteousness and pleasing God.

-· Praise that pleases God is offered continually, so that we are always praising Him
+· Praise that pleases God is offered continually, so that we are always praising Him.

-· Praise that pleases God is a sacrifice of praise, in that it may be costly or inconvenient
+· Praise that pleases God is a sacrifice of praise, in that it may be costly or inconvenient.

 · Praise that pleases God is the fruit of our lips, more than just thoughts directed towards God.
-It is spoken out unto the Lord, either in prose or in song.
-"What proceeds from the lips is regarded as fruit, which reveals the character of its source, as the fruit of a tree reveals the nature of the tree."
+It is spoken out unto the Lord, either is prose or in song.
+“What proceeds from the lips is regarded as fruit, which reveals the character of its source, as the fruit of a tree reveals the nature of the tree.”
 (Guthrie)

 ii.
 “Loving hearts must speak.
 What would you think of a husband who never felt any impulse to tell his wife that she was dear to him; or a mother who never found it needful to unpack her heart of its tenderness, even in perhaps the inarticulate croonings over the little child that she pressed to her heart?
 It seems to me that a dumb Christian, a man who is thankful for Christ’s sacrifice and never feels the need to say so, is as great an anomaly as either of these I have described.”
 (Maclaren)